panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 ## 3. Conclusion

-A JavaScript file that is executed in CLI can access the environment variables using the special object `process.env`.
+A JavaScript file executed in CLI can access the environment variables using the special object `process.env`.

 For example, `process.env.NODE_ENV` contains the value of the `NODE_ENV` variable.

 Normally the environment variables are not available to the web application during runtime in a browser environment.
-But modern bundlers like Vite can expose certain variables to the application runtime.
+But modern bundlers like Vite and Webpack can expose certain variables.

 For example, Vite exposes the current running mode of the application using `import.meta.env.MODE`.